 Back in March, I launched the BVN Dynamo package.
 Since then, it has grown to over 30 custom nodes and has been downloaded over 300 times.
 With many more nodes planned, including native SEPP65 Dynamo nodes, 2016 is going to be a busy year on the Dynamo front.

-Over the Spring semester I ran a BVN embedded practice studio at UTS.
+Over the Spring semester, I ran an embedded practice studio at UTS.
 Titled the ‘Fitness of Poli(tic)s‘, the studio introduced master students to architectural computation and genetic algorithms.
 This was a steep learning curve for the students, opening their eyes to a whole new world of possibilities.
-There was some fantastic outcomes from the students with rigorous research and innovative solutions and I look forward to continuing the research over the Spring semester in 2016.
+There were some fantastic outcomes from the students with rigorous research and innovative solutions, and I look forward to continuing the research over the Spring semester in 2016.

 Adrian Taylor, Connor Blampied & Stewart Cowan

 2015 also saw me teach two BIM classes, one at UTS (Special Project – 11362) and the other at UNSW (Design Information Management – CODE2270).
 There has been a noticeable shift in the pedagogy now being demanded by universities and potential employees.
 No longer are students being taught solely the basic geometry creation commands (walls, floors, roofs, etc.) but rather this is coupled with data embedment to harness the power of BIM fully.
 As such, a much greater emphasis now exists on interoperability and the connection of multiple software as opposed to a single software platform.
 Dynamo, Grasshopper, Excel and Flux all feature prominently in this shift.
 The new generation of architects will be agile and computational literate, no longer limited by CAD/BIM software.